rhroberts/kfit/NOTES.md

 - Not at all necessary, but would be a good learning experience to rewrite with gtk and compare
 - Would be interesting to have the app "learn" from previous fits
     - this would just be keeping the results, for example, for gau1 and using those in the next fit, even if other models are added
+- Think more carefully about when/why things *actually* need to be class attributes of App()

+### Done

+- The params widget interface still isn't very user friendly
+    - Why is the box holding the line lineEntry boxes fixed?
+        - or why does it have a min_width and the others don't?
+        - Rough fix -- set a max width on the line entry scroll area
+- Edit mode is not functional yet
+    - Figure out why doing an edit mode entry always fills the **last** param entry widget, rather than the one that is clicked
+    - In general, need to clean up how edit mode works, it's pretty sloppy
+    - Resolved -- now edit mode just copies to clipboard
 - Would be cool for user to be able to click on the graph to choose param values (e.g. click at peak center to set lor1_center(val,min,max)
     - ~~not sure how to implement this yet~~
     - currently working on an "edit mode" that implements this
-- Think more carefully about when/why things *actually* need to be class attributes of App()

-### Done

 - App crashes when loading new data set *after* fitting initial one
     - fixed
 - Allow user to select fitting range